Scheduling task graphs in heterogeneous computing environments

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Topcuoglu, Haluk Rahmi, "Scheduling task graphs in heterogeneous computing environments" (1999).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 167.
+167.